Iren-15/Weather/README.md

 Description:

-"Weather" - is an application that allows you to view the current weather forecast in any city.
+"Weather" - is an application that allows you to view the weather forecast in any city.

-Also in this application you can view the forecast for 3 - 5 days.
+In this application you can search current weather forecast or weather forecast for 3 - 5 days with data every 6 hours by city name.
 # Tech stack
 - react
 - javascript